Sweetener World Tour: Stage and aesthetic

+Concert synopsis

+Before the show begins, a video is shown on the screen with a cascading movement of clouds that faintly flashes, as well as planets spinning on the video screens attached to the stage.
+Once the visual ends and the houselights are turned off, it transitions into another visual where two of the planets merge into one planet, forming a ball on the middle part of the stage.
+As this is happening, Grande opens the show by singing an acapella version of the song "Raindrops (An Angel Cried)".
+After this, she and her dancers rise up from the stage while Grande sings "God Is a Woman" in a performance similar to her 2018 MTV Video Music Awards performance.
+After that, she welcomes the audience and performs "Bad Idea", followed by "Break Up with Your Girlfriend, I'm Bored" in which she and her dancers enact a chair dance.
+Grande then exits the stage for a costume change as an interlude plays, showing a video of a child-aged Grande reenacting a scene from the 2003 film Bruce Almighty.

+The second act of the show begins with Grande singing "R.E.M" as visuals of pink and yellow are shown on screen.
+What follows is a short video interlude from a scene taken from the 1996 film The First Wives Club that transitions into a performance of "Be Alright" where Grande and her dancers perform in front of a pink backdrop and pink aesthetics.

 Critical reception

-The tour has received positive reviews from critics.
-Brittany Spanos from Rolling Stone gave the opening night at Albany a positive review, stating that "Grande's new world tour is full of emotional drama, iconic looks, and undeniable hits".
-Spanos also commented on Grande's looks, stating that "fewer and fewer young stars today have the kind of distinctive aesthetic that can be reproduced en masse by fans, but Grande has dedicated years to perfecting how she has presented herself.
-In 2019, it seems the world has finally caught up to her.
-Or, as her frequent collaborator and friend Nicki Minaj predicted on “Side to Side” three years ago: “Ariana run pop."
-Chris Richards of the Washington Post gave a positive review to Grande's show in Washington D.C, stating that "Ariana Grande reached the height of her fame by making heavy feel light".
-He praised her vocals stating that "Grande's voice is equal parts breathy and acrobatic, and she knows how to hit a big note like she's whispering it".
-Chris Willman of Variety praised Grande's two night show at the Staples Center in Los Angeles, calling the show "giddy, splendorous, beautifully designed, expertly performed and almost a little bit avant-garde in its staging".
-He also stated that it was "much more than at Coachella, her visually experimental Staples stop was revealed as a thing of inventive beauty, not to mention expertly sung fun."
+The tour received generally positive reviews from critics.
+Brittany Spanos from Rolling Stone gave the opening night at Albany a positive review, stating that "Grande's new world tour is full of emotional drama, iconic looks, and undeniable hits."
+Chris Richards of the Washington Post praised her vocals stating that "Grande's voice is equal parts breathy and acrobatic, and she knows how to hit a big note like she's whispering it".
+Chris Willman of Variety called the show "giddy, splendorous, beautifully designed, expertly performed and almost a little bit avant-garde in its staging."

-The second leg of the tour in Europe has also received positive reviews.
-Adam White of The Telegraph gave the show a 5 out of 5 stars, stating that the show was "a night of magic and melancholy from the most exciting young star in pop".
-Cydney Yeates of Metro gave the show 4 out of 5 stars, stating that "there's nothing more to say now besides God*is*a woman and her name is Ariana Grande."
-Hannah Mylrea of NME noted that "the production was fairly understated, putting the full focus on her impressive vocals, but there were moments of impressive choreography".
+Regarding the second leg of the tour in Europe, Adam White of The Telegraph gave the show full five stars, stating that the show was "a night of magic and melancholy from the most exciting young star in pop".
+In a four-star review, Hannah Mylrea of NME noted that "the production was fairly understated, putting the full focus on her impressive vocals, but there were moments of impressive choreography".
+In a mixed review, Alexis Petridis of The Guardian found the production underwhelming and felt Grande lacked stage presence.
+Ed Potton of The Times rated the show two out of five stars, attributing it to "underwhelming" staging, production, and Grande's "robotic" persona.